Bill To Overhaul Drug Sentences Faces Uncertain Fate; Senator Lashes Out At DOJ

 One of the five Republican lawmakers who voted against the bill Thursday was Sen. John Cornyn, R-Texas, a member of Senate GOP leadership.

 Cornyn said he is convinced the broad sentencing and prison overhaul bill will not win approval from the White House.
-But, he said, carving out a smaller portion, that covers programs to help inmates win credits for early release if they attend programs, "that's a subject on which we can actually get a presidential signature."
+But, he said, carving out a smaller portion, that covers programs to help inmates win credits for early release if they attend, "that's a subject on which we can actually get a presidential signature."

 Separately, the third in command at the Justice Department said she would formally leave her post next week.
 Associate Attorney General Rachel Brand is taking a senior executive post at Walmart, after only nine months serving at the DOJ.